ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

 error messages in case of failure.

-As we already seen, ``described_as`` method permits you to specify a custom message to describe the assertion, it's meaning and the expected behavior on an high level.
+As we already seen, ``described_as`` method permits you to specify a custom message to describe the assertion, its meaning and the expected behavior on an high level.
 Our custom assertions instead permits to create very detailed error messages, that will include all the detail of the passed parameters and the state of the tracer.